EmpowHer Camp Applications are OPEN!

 STAGE 4: ONGOING SUPPORT & NETWORK

-Even after each young woman graduates from EmpowHer Camp program, she is still a member of the Disability EmpowHer Network!
+Even after Young Leaders graduate from EmpowHer Camp program, they are still a member of the Disability EmpowHer Network!

 Disability EmpowHer Network actively connects with all of our participants, past and present, to help them achieve their long term goals.
 We check in with our participants at least twice per year for the following 6 years after they finish their program with us or until they are employed (whichever is later).